Working for Victoria initiative

 Maintaining high-quality training provision

 Under Skills First, the Victorian Government has set a high benchmark for training quality and qualifications that will lead Victorians to employment.
-Skills First includes significant investment in the ongoing monitoring of the quality of training by the Department.
+Skills First includes significant investment in the ongoing monitoring of the quality of training by the Department of Education and Training.

-The Department continues to examine training data and will monitor any evidence of non-compliance under the VET Funding Contracts to reinforce expectations about quality training and expenditure at this time.
+The Department of Education and Training continues to examine training data and will monitor any evidence of non-compliance under the VET Funding Contracts to reinforce expectations about quality training and expenditure at this time.

 The Victorian Government is making a concerted effort to ensure that its training providers understand their obligations to deliver quality training through a range of measures, including better information, free professional development training to be delivered online, facilitating best-practice guidance and hosting quality workshops.